joshbegley/nyt-latest/previous.md

-**Wildfires in South Korea Kill 4 and Injure 6**\
+**At Least 4 Die After Nearly 30 Wildfires Erupt in South Korea**\
-`Firefighters confronted nearly 30 forest fires in the country’s southeast over the weekend.
+`Firefighters confronted the forest fires in the country’s southeast over the weekend.
 Most had been extinguished by Sunday, but dry and windy conditions persisted.`\
 https://nytimes.com/2025/03/23/world/asia/south-korea-wildfires.html

 **Wildfire in New Jersey State Park Burns 1,000 Acres**\